audit-labs-audits/tn-contracts/node/src/verifier-instructions.md

 Use `ampd register-chain-support` to register support for specific chains, in this case Telcoin-Network and Sepolia.
 Be sure to pass in the correct "service name"!

-`ampd register-chain-support validators ethereum-sepolia telcoin-network`
+`ampd register-chain-support validators eth-sepolia ethereum-sepolia telcoin-network`

 #### Important: any chain included in the `register-chain-support` command must have associated handler declarations in the `~/.ampd/config.toml` file above